markbiek/blog/content/2015-09-15 11:42-people-who-love-you-aren-t-afraid-to-call-you-out.md

-Title: People who love you arent afraid to call you out.
+Title: People who love you aren't afraid to call you out.
 Date: 2015-09-15 11:42
 Author: antelopelovefan
 Category: